Buyruk (Shabak)

-The Buyruk or Kitab al-Manaqib (Book of Exemplary Acts) is the sacred book of the Shabak.
+The Buyruk or Kitab al-Manaqib (Book of Exemplary Acts) is the central religious text of Shabakism.
 It is written in Turkmen.

 The Buyruk is written in the form of an interlocution between Shaykh Safi-ad-din Ardabili, founder of the Safaviyya order, and his son Sadr al-Dīn Mūsā on different religious matters, and particularly on the life and principles of the Sufi order.
 It also contains poems composed by Shah Ismail I under the pseudonym 'Khatai', which indicates it must have been compiled in the sixteenth century at the earliest.